dooderstem/dooderstem/README.md

 # About me

 - 👋 Hello world, I’m Michael - aka @saavv
-- 🏹 My goal for 2021 is to start creating content on YouTube by the end of November, 2021
+- 🏹 My goal for 2021 is to start creating content on YouTube.
 - 🌱 I’m currently learning everything 😂
   <!-- - 👀 I’m interested in ... -->
   <!-- - 💞️ I’m looking to collaborate on ... -->